 The best way to get an accurate estimate of the cost of Botox for TMJ is to come in for a consultation.
 We tailor your treatments according to your needs and goals, so a complete examination of your symptoms is needed first.

-We charge by the unit dosage of Botox, and we typically inject dosages of 16-35 units of Botox in each side of the face.
-Dosages range from $350-$800, depending on the treatment.
+We charge by the unit dosage of Botox, and we typically inject dosages of 100 units of Botox in each side of the face.
+The typical cost of around $1,200, depending on the treatment.
 When you come in for a consultation, Dr. Geisler will assess your muscle strength and size, joint conditions, symptoms, and medical history.

 Does insurance cover TMJ injections?